 - Have I been told that I communicate well? – We know that we’ve driven home the importance of communication here, but it’s a critical component of a good PACU nurse.
 Your instructions are crucial for patient recovery once they leave your unit.
 Furthermore, you must communicate information about the patient with the rest of the care team to ensure comprehensive patient care.

 - Can I answer questions patiently? – When your patients wake up, they’ll be confused and frightened.
-You must be able to remain patient and answer questions, perhaps multiple times.
+Recovery room nurses must be able to remain patient and answer questions, perhaps multiple times.
 Their families may also need you to repeat instructions and offer comfort, which requires patience and compassion.

 - Do I juggle multiple tasks well? – Your job is to get the patient through their time in the PACU safely.
 This means closely monitoring their vital signs, pain level, and alertness.
 You must also be on the alert for signs of wound infection or any extreme reactions to anesthesia.
 Additionally, PACU nurses typically attend to more than one patient at a time.